2025 Outpost Fellows In Residence

 2024 Outpost Vermont Fellow

-is a poet, popular educator and community organizer from San Diego, living in Bristol, Vermont.
-His writing has appeared in Bettering American Poetry, Poem-a-Day, fourteen poems, West Branch, Pleiades, Poets Reading the News, Fugue Journal and elsewhere.
+is a poet whose writing has appeared in Bettering American Poetry, Poem-a-Day, fourteen poems, West Branch, Pleiades, Poets Reading the News, Fugue Journal and elsewhere.
 His chapbook, Flower Wars, won the Anzaldúa Poetry Prize and was published by Newfound Press.
-As a graduate of Bennington College's MFA program and someone who previously helped to coordinate the ACLU's work on racial justice and prosecutorial reform in Bennington County, he's delighted to continue his relationship to this part of the state through this fellowship and to help create more spaces to support queer, trans and BIPOC writers in Vermont.

 2023 Outpost Fellows In Residence